HanabarKaveri/Spring_boot_project/README.md

 ### Objectives:
  * The platform will aggregate data on polluted lakes, rivers, and other water bodies, enabling users to pinpoint areas in urgent need of cleanup.
  * The platform should be able to display the volunteers who is near to the location of the polluted water resource.

+### Sustainable Development Goal:6
+#### Clean water and sanitization:
+This goal directly addresses the need for universal access to safe and affordable drinking water and adequate sanitation for all.
+By ensuring access to clean water and sanitation facilities, SDG 6 aims to improve health outcomes, reduce water-related diseases, and enhance overall well-being.